edgedb/rfcs/text/1008-tls-and-alpn.rst

 ``edgedb-key.pem`` for the private key (no passphrase for simplicity).
 This certificate is supposed to be used for development purposes only.

-Likewise, the ``metadata.json`` file will be update with the full path to the generated files for consistency.
+Likewise, the ``metadata.json`` file will be updated with the full path to the generated files for consistency.